 If you have ever joined a tour and would like to review or share your experience please contact us.

-Guide to Volunteering in Jamaica
+Volunteer in Jamaica

 Are you looking to take a vacation and give something back in an exotic part of the world?
 Signing up to volunteer gives you the chance to see Jamaica’s landscapes and natural beauty and make a difference.
 Most projects are located in Mandeville, Kingston and on the spectacular Jamaican coast.